python/pythondotorg/docs/source/install.rst

 .. note:: For deployment, you can just use ``requirements.txt``.

+pythondotorg will look for a PostgreSQL database named ``python.org`` by default.
 To change database configuration, you can add the following setting to ``pydotorg/settings/local.py`` (or you can use the ``DATABASE_URL`` environment variable)::

     DATABASES = {
-        'default': dj_database_url.parse('sqlite:///pydotorg.db')
+        'default': dj_database_url.parse('postgres:///your_database_name')
     }

 Not it's time to run migrations::